-Five risks with largest positive differences between 2023 and 2032
+Five risks with largest positive differences between 2023 and 2032 services at acceptable margins

-Type of risk 2023 response 2032 response Percentage change osed by and in response to COVID-19 including shifts in consumer behavior to ontinue to impact customer demand for services Strategic 5.10 4.88 4.3% urrounding public health practices (in mic) and stimulus to drive recovery and v significantly impact the performance of Macroeconomic 5.54 5.34 3.6% te environment may have a significant ion's capital costs and operations Macroeconomic 5.70 5.55 2.6% ncluding inflationary pressures) in serve may significantly restrict growth margins or require new skill sets for our Macroeconomic 5.98 5.84 2.3% ng our organization's core supply chain of key suppliers, scarcity of supplies, dictable shipping and distribution a of price stability in the supply chain t difficult to deliver our products or margins Operational 5.79 5.66 2.2%
+Risk description Type of risk 2023 response 2032 response Percentage change Market conditions imposed by and in response to COVID-19 and emerging variants, including shifts in consumer behaviour to digital channels, may continue to impact customer demand for our core products and services Strategic 5.10 4.88 4.3% Government policies surrounding public health practices (in response to the pandemic) and stimulus to drive recovery and national resilience may significantly impact the performance of our business Macroeconomic 5.54 5.34 3.6% The current interest rate environment may have a significant effect on the organisation's capital costs and operations Macroeconomic 5.70 5.55 2.6% Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities, impact margins or require new skill sets for our organisation Macroeconomic 5.98 5.84 2.3% Uncertainty surrounding our organisation's core supply chain including the viability of key suppliers, scarcity of supplies, energy sources, unpredictable shipping and distribution logistical issues, or lack of price stability in the supply chain ecosystem may make it difficult to deliver our products or Operational 5.79 5.66 2.2%

-Table 9 shows the average risk score for 2032 for each of the 38 risks included in our survey organized by risk category: macroeconomic, strategic and operational.
+Table 9 shows the average risk score for 2032 for each of the 38 risks included in our survey organised by risk category: macroeconomic, strategic and operational.
 Three of the risks are at the "Significant Impact" level as executives think about 2032.
 All other risks are at the "Potential Impact" level.
 None are at the "Less Significant Impact" level.